MasonStooksbury/Open-Source-N64-Expansion-Pak/README.md

 ![A picture of the custom Open-Source Expansion Pak running](https://github.com/MasonStooksbury/Open-Source-N64-Expansion-Pak/blob/main/pictures/Itdo.png?raw=true)

 Here are the all the files you need to create your own Expansion Pak!
 All you need to do is clone this repo, open the .kicad_pro file in KiCad, and you can poke around the files.
+Watch a video of it working [here](https://www.youtube.com/shorts/tzhRGi5v1Zo)

 I use this plugin in KiCad to make it super easy to order boards with most of the correct settings: [https://www.pcbway.com/blog/News/PCBWay_Plug_In_for_KiCad_3ea6219c.html](https://www.pcbway.com/blog/News/PCBWay_Plug_In_for_KiCad_3ea6219c.html).
 You'll also find step-by-step instructions below.